 Marinate the Lamb Chunks

+Squeeze the lemons, resulting in about ½ a cup of lemon juice.
 Peel and cut the ends off the garlic cloves.
 Mash the garlic cloves with some salt using a mortar and pestle.
 Alternatively, use a garlic press to crush the garlic.

 Chop the boneless lamb shoulder into 1" kabob chunks.
-Place the lamb kabob meat in a bowl.
-Pour the lemon and garlic marinade over the lamb kabob chunks.
+Marinate the lamb kabob meat in a large bowl and cover it with plastic wrap.
+You can also marinate the lamb in a gallon storage bag.

 Broil the Lamb Kabobs